 Travellers to Kazakhstan need not be overly cautious with their safety.
 However, it is necessary to take apt precautions while travelling in crowded areas.
 Travellers need to be alert about purse snatching, assaults, pickpocketing, theft, especially on public transport, open markets (like the Green Market in Almaty), shopping areas, restaurants, parks, and major tourist hotels and nightclubs.
 It is also advised to be more cautious at night when the risk of crime typically increases.
 Travellers need to be alert when they get drugged and robbed during their visit to nightclubs and bars in Almaty.
 Travellers should also be aware of the possibilities of carjacking.

 While touring the country, travellers can adhere to basic precautions like:

 - Avoid walking alone at night

 - Keep vehicle doors locked and windows up.
 Also, keep valuables out of sight.

 - Watch the media for any new security risks.

 When to Travel

-The country has moderate temperatures during spring (April to June) and autumn (September to November), which are the best months to visit Kazakhstan.
-In July and August the temperatures reach 40°C (104°F), and in winter the temperature can touch -43°C (-109.4°F).
+Kazakhstan has an "extreme" continental climate, with warm summers and freezing winters.
+The country has moderate temperatures during spring (April to June) and autumn (September to November); this is the best time to visit Kazakhstan.

-It is always polite to carry something (like pastries) for the hostess when invited to someone's house for dinner.
-Kazakhs are warm and hospitable people and it is good to arrive on time.
+It is always good to carry something (like pastries) for the hostess when invited to someone's house for dinner.
+Kazakhs are warm and hospitable people, and it is good to arrive on time.
 Table manners are Continental, but some foods would need to be eaten by hand.
 Also, expect to be served second helpings.